 Forex brokers buy and sell financial instruments to and from traders on their platform.
 The price for selling (bid price) is always higher than the market rate, and the purchase price (ask price) is always lower than the market rate by a little bit.
 This difference between the bid and ask price is known as a spread.
 For example, if the bid/ask price for a currency/asset is $1.1/1.2, if an investor wanted to buy, they would buy that currency at $1.2.
 Let’s say they immediately had a change of mind and wanted to sell it back, they’d sell it at $1.1 per 1 unit of the currency/asset, meaning the broker had gained $0.1 on that transaction alone.

 Most forex brokers use spreads as a way of making a profit for the trading service they provide.
 They try to offer tighter spreads to remain competitive, but they can’t eliminate it completely.
-If you are looking for a forex broker for beginners, look for one with tight spreads.
+It is always best to look for a tight-spread forex broker for beginners.
 If you find one with zero spreads, then you will have to pay higher commissions than normal.

 The execution speed of a forex broker is the time it takes for a forex broker to execute an order on the live market after a trader places a trade on the brokerage platform.
 This factor is very important in forex trading, as slow execution could mean a loss in a volatile market.
 For example, if your goal was to scalp the market in the event of small price movements, a slow-executing broker would make that impossible.

 Find out about a broker’s execution speed from traders who have used them before you choose them.
-Brokers that are renowned for their quick execution speed include XM, AvaTrade, IC Markets, and Pepperstone.
+Brokers that are renowned for their quick execution speed include the XM broker platform, AvaTrade, IC Markets, and Pepperstone.

 Trading platforms are your forex broker’s software applications to place trades on the forex market.
 Widely-used trading platforms include MT4, MT5, and cTrader.
 Some forex brokers offer all three widely-used trading platforms, while forex brokers like eToro have their own proprietary trading platforms.
 Find the forex broker with the trading platform(s) that work for you.
 You may need guidance from an experienced trader to know which ones you should pick.